b-harr/dmcb/docs/league_rules.md

   * Contracts may include **Player or Team Options** for **1 additional year**.
   * A contract may not include both a Player Option and Team Option.
+  * Owners must notify the Commissioner of exercised or declined Team Options by a league-set deadline (typically one week prior to the annual Draft).
+Failure to respond by the deadline will result in the contract being deemed accepted and the player retained.

+* **Restricted Free Agents (RFAs) and Cap Holds**

+  * If an NBA player is a Restricted Free Agent and has not signed by the DMCB Draft, Spotrac’s published Cap Hold will be applied to the fantasy team’s payroll until the NBA contract is signed.
+  * Upon signing, the Cap Hold will be replaced with the actual contract terms.
+Owners then have three (3) days to decide whether to keep or release the player.
+If no decision is communicated, the player is retained by default.

 * **Two-Way Contracts**